Frequently Asked Questions

 What Is Best Start Birth Center?

-Best Start is the longest established, first state-licensed, nationally accredited, free-standing birth center in Southern California.
+Best Start is the longest established, first state-licensed, nationally accredited, free-standing birth center in California.
 That means we are not part of a hospital or HMO.
 It is a private practice operated by midwives, committed to preserving physiologic birth.
-We refer clients for physician if needed, but the physicians do not practice in the birth center.
+We refer clients for physician care if needed, but the physicians do not practice in the birth center.
 Midwives attend all of the births in the birth center.

 Best Start provides prenatal care, birth, recovery, post-partum care, well-woman care, and contraceptives for our clients.
 Our birth center has comfortably decorated private birth suites with private attached bathrooms.
 Best Start features large tubs for water births, essential oils- diffused into the air, or massaged onto the skin.
 (Best Start offers a variety of oils for use for a minimal charge), birthing balls, birthing stools, and other items that provide comfort and allow the laboring woman to find a position that is most suitable for her during her labor and delivery.
 We also work with our moms to find doula support, (for those who seek this), and other therapeutic resources which aid relaxation and emotional balance, relieve stress, and promote effective labor.